dappforce/subsocial-docs/docs/lightpaper/beyond-v1.0/AdvancedModeration.md

 title: Advanced Moderation
 ---

-One of the products of scale, is that a large community could have a lot of experience with moderation and maintaining a good blocklist of content.
+One of the products of scale is that a large community could have a lot of experience with moderation and maintaining a good blocklist of content.
 For a space dedicated to children, it would be important to block a lot of content which would be deemed highly undesirable.